Ahmetlrd/ahmetcavusoglu/README.md

 ## **Project Overview**

-This project aims to analyze the number of passengers at Istanbul's ferry piers throughout 2024.
+This project aims to analyze the number of passengers at Istanbul's seaports throughout 2024.
 Using data from the İBB Open Data Portal, various analyses will be conducted on seasonal variations, the most frequently used piers, and passenger mobility.

 The goal of this study is to gain data-driven insights into Istanbul's maritime transportation usage and generate conclusions for urban transportation planning.

 ## **Objectives**

-- Analyze the monthly distribution of passenger numbers at Istanbul's ferry piers to observe spring-summer-fall-winter differences.
+- Analyze the monthly distribution of passenger numbers at Istanbul's seaports to observe spring-summer-fall-winter differences.
 - Identify the most and least frequently used piers.
 - Visualize passenger mobility to detect trends.
 - Provide data-driven recommendations for transportation optimization.